 (b) a Vice-President;

-(c) an Immediate Past-President

-(d) an Honorary Treasurer; and
+(c) an Honorary Treasurer

-(e) an Honorary Secretary.
+(d) an Honorary Secretary.

 (2) Each Officer shall hold office for two years until the Annual General Meeting next following the last year of office but is eligible for re-election for one more two-year term.

 (3) In the event of a casual vacancy (see Rule 27) in any office referred to in Rule 23(1), the Council may appoint one of its members to the vacant office (and in the case of a vacancy in the office of Secretary, this appointment shall be made within 14 days) and the member appointed may continue in office up to and including the conclusion of the Annual General Meeting next following the date of the appointment.